-Elise Pettus will be conducting a FaceBook live event with NextTribe on Tuesday, Oct.
-16th at 8 p.m.
-Eastern.
+Elise Pettus will be conducting a Facebook LIVE event with NextTribe on Tuesday, Oct.
+30th at 8:30 p.m.
+EDT.
 She’ll be answering your questions about divorce and sharing resources and advice.
-Mark your calendars.
+Join us!

 Was there anything like UNtied when you started it?
 If not, what did you use as your model?
 How did your vision come together?

 No, there was absolutely nothing like UNtied when I started it.
 That’s why I decided to create the education and support community that I felt I needed.
 I was married for 16 years with two kids when my marriage fell apart in 2010.
 As soon as the shock wore off, I found myself wanting desperately to connect with other women going through the same kind of mind-churning, life-bending experience I was—or, even better, who had been through it and were still standing.
 I also wished I had someone who could help me find the right attorney, financial advisor, and therapist.
 I was the first in my social circle to split, so I didn’t know anyone to turn to.

 I was the first in my social circle to split, so I didn’t know anyone to turn to.